excalith/.dotfiles/README.md

 ### Windows (10 and above)
 > :warning: This is still **Work In Progress**.
 Better you keep away from windows setup.
+Once I complete WSL, I will remove Hyper.js and use Alacritty instead.

 Allow remote scripts to run
 ```ps